kruasan1ch/Rimhammer40k_Imperium/README.md

 All of the astartes armors (I used the hulk bodytype vesion of textures for all other bodytypes),\
 Wheeled and tarantula turrets,\
 Generators and battory,\
-Ceramite (refining is moved to smelter tho).\
+Ceramite (refining is moved to smelter tho).

-Forks, pull requests, modding advices (bodytype apparel locking, bodytype creation with genes in mind especialy), and whines about lore mistakes are welcomed.\
+Forks, pull requests, modding advices (bodytype apparel locking, bodytype creation with genes in mind especialy), and whines about lore mistakes are welcomed.

 English is not my main language as you can see.

+___upd 1___

+Added melee weapons